 French, English, and Wolof

 Fall semester: late August to mid-December

 Often referred to as the “Paris of West Africa,” Dakar is home to over one million people including about 20,000 French expatriates.
 This capital city is located on the Cape Verde Peninsula, making Dakar a major port for trans-Atlantic and European trade.
 French has remained the official language of Senegal since its formal independence from France in 1960, though the most widely spoken language is Wolof.
 Ninety-five percent of Senegalese practice Islam, and the Dakar Grand Mosque, home to the Islamic Institute, is worth a visit.
 The city itself is bustling: government buildings line the wide boulevards of downtown Dakar, while colorful fruit stands line the smaller streets of residential neighborhoods.
 Restaurants and clubs come alive at night with musical performances—fans of reggae and Sabar drumming will not be disappointed.

-Students receive the remainder of their credits by choosing from a selection of elective courses.
-These courses are offered in French and English.
-Students who place into Intermediate French II or higher may take one elective in French; students who placed into Advanced French I or higher may take both electives in French.
+Students receive the remainder of their credits by choosing two electives (0.8 Pomona credits each) taught at the CIEE Study Center.
+Students who place into Intermediate French II or higher may take one elective in French.
+Students who place into Advanced French I or higher may take both electives in French.
 Students may also choose to complete a credit-bearing internship.
-A student's courseload should total 15-16 semester credits, for a total of 4 Pomona credits.

 Number of Students

-At least two semesters of college-level French or equivalent.
 A college-level background course with African content is highly recommended.
-8.25 GPA.